Noninflationary solution to the monopole problem: Solution of the monopole problem without inflation

 When the temperature of the Universe falls below the critical temperature of the phase transition, $T \lesssim v$, and the Hubble rate is still larger than the vector boson mass, $H \gg \tilde{e} v = e v / I$, the gauge sector remains decoupled from the scalar sector and monopoles are produced as global.
 We denote by $T_{\mathrm{global}} = v$ the temperature at which global monopole production occurs (the subscript ``global'' corresponds to quantities computed at the time of the global symmetry breaking $t_{\rm global}$).
 Later, when the Hubble rate becomes comparable to the vector boson mass, the local gauge part of the symmetry also breaks, and the monopoles acquire magnetic charge.
 We define

 as the Hubble rate and the temperature at the time of local symmetry breaking.
 Here we denote with the subscript ``local'' denotes quantities computed at the time of the local symmetry breaking $t_{\rm local}$ and we use the equality $3 \Mp^2 H^2 = \left( \pi^2/30 \right) g_* T^4$ for the second equation.
 Hereafter, we also fix for simplicity $g_{*(s)} = 10$ throughout the radiation dominated epoch before BBN.
 During the interval $T_{\rm global} > T > T_{\rm local}$, monopoles behave as global objects, and therefore their number density is fixed to the value given in Eq.~\eqref{eq:nGlobal}, meaning that the monopole number per Hubble volume is approximately conserved.
 Once the temperature drops below $T_{\rm local}$, local symmetry breaking takes place and the monopoles transition to their standard evolution, and the number density scales as for non-relativistic matter.
+The global-to-local transition, driven by the time evolution of the $I(t)$ rather than the Hubble rate, occurs on a timescale $|\dot{I}/I|^{-1} \sim H^{-1}$, comparable to the Hubble time.
+The effect of this transition can be interpreted as the effective radius of the gauge interaction shrinking over roughly one Hubble time -- from being larger than the Hubble radius, where defects behave as global and interactions are long-ranged, to being much smaller.
+The topology of the monopoles in the scalar field configuration remains unchanged, while the gauge-field monopole solution only emerges after the transition, ``dressing'' the defect with a magnetic charge.

 Figure~\ref{fig:timeline} illustrates the timeline of our model.
 For $t > t_{\rm i}$ the Universe is radiation dominated.
 At $t = t_{\rm global}$ the global symmetry breaks, and monopoles are produced during the Phase transition as global topological defects.
 In the interval $t_{\rm global} < t < t_{\rm local}$ ($H \gg \tilde{e} v,~T \ll v$), these monopoles follow the scaling solution given in Eq.~\eqref{eq:nGlobal}.
 In the figure, we highlight the time interval during which the monopoles are global with the red region.
 At $t = t_{\rm local}$ the local part of the symmetry also breaks and the monopoles acquire magnetic charge.
 Therefore, for $t > t_{\rm local}$ ($H \ll \tilde{e} v,~T \ll v$) they redshift as non-relativistic matter.
 Finally, at $t = t_{\rm con}$ the conformal symmetry of the gauge sector is restored ($I = 1$), and $t_{\rm con} < t_{\rm BBN}$ ensures our model does not affect BBN.